Section 1. Commission on Continuing Legal Education.

 (b) The number of providers from whom lawyers holding a Tennessee license have received CLE credit;

-(c) The number of general and dual credit hours earned by lawyers holding a Tennessee license, both in the aggregate and in the following general categories:
+(c) The number of General and EP credit hours earned by lawyers holding a Tennessee license, both in the aggregate and in the following general categories:

-(2) distance learning broken down by the following categories:
+(2) Distance learning format programs broken down by the following categories: